 Chrysopidae (Green Lacewings)

 There are around 90 species of Green lacewings.
 This species is the only one occuring in eastern North America.
-They are all considered to be very beneficial insects.
+They are considered to be beneficial insects.
 Adults are found sipping nectar and honeydew and eating pollen.
 The larvae, called antlions, are the predacious ones – eating a variety of soft-bodied insects or rather sucking their insides out!
 Both adults and larvae enjoy feeding on aphids.